 All you gotta do, is to find them.

-The Enlightened Collaborator Approach
+Enlightened Collaborator Approach

 The basic of smart collaboration is simple:

-Collaborate with collaborators, and avoiding cheats.
+Collaborate with collaborators, and be extra careful with cheats.

 The enlightened collaborator is power intelligent and, as such, a realist.
 He accepts that social exchanges entail a risk, since people are not always trustworthy and dependable, and interests can misalign with anyone.